questdb/documentation/operations/backup.md

 ### Backup frequency

 Backups should be taken at least daily.
-If you are using QuestDB Enterprise, the frequency of backups impacts the time it takes to create a new replica instance.
+If you are using QuestDB Enterprise, the frequency of backups impacts the time it takes to create a new [replica instance](/docs/operations/replication/) .
 The process of creating replicas involves choosing a backup and having the replica replay WAL files until it has caught up.
 The older the backup, the more WAL files the replica will have to replay.